cperaltab/ADAPT/_pages/day1.md

 1. Brief Intro to the field data collection methods: MBON Rocky shore.
 2. Biological data Standards and formats ([DarwinCore](https://dwc.tdwg.org/terms/))
-3. Field work: 5 groups of 3 participants each will be working on the field data collection.
+3. Field work: the participants will be divided in groups which will be working on the field data collection.

 _Note: step-by-step manual (field work plan), including templates for data sets_